 - Optional English subtitles for the deaf and hard of hearing

 - Feature-length audio commentary with director Daryl Duke and producer Saul Zaentz

 - Risk Management, a new interview with actor Michael C. Gwynne

 - Ride-along, a new interview with actor Elayne Heilveil

 - Passing Through, a new interview with actor Cliff Emmich

 - The Music Man, a new interview with music supervisor Ed Bogas

 - Original theatrical trailer

-The Criterion Collection, a continuing series of important classic and contemporary films presents Puzzle of a Downfall Child.
+The Criterion Collection, a continuing series of important classic and contemporary films presents Shura.